Lesson 9: Setting Up Container Runtime

 Verifying containerd Installation

-To confirm that containerd is installed and configured correctly, checkout the status of the containerd service:
+To confirm that containerd is installed and configured correctly, check the status of the containerd service:

 $ systemctl status containerd